Fractional forcing number of graphs: Introduction

 In this work, we first introduce the concept of fractional forcing function in a general setting.
 Then, we restrict our attention to the case where the functions are associated with fractional matchings.
 More precisely, for a fixed graph $G$, the forcing number is a function that assigns a non-negative value to every perfect matching, while the fractional forcing number assigns a non-negative value to every fractional perfect matching (see Definition \ref{fpm} for the definition of fractional perfect matching).
-Thus, fractional forcing number is a function defined over a larger domain.
-Among other things, we show that our definition of forcing number is indeed a function extension of the traditional forcing number.
-In other words, both the functions agree on the intersection of their domains, i.e. the set of all perfect matchings of $G$.
+Thus, the fractional forcing number is a function defined over a larger domain.
+Among other things, we show that our definition of the forcing number is indeed a function extension of the traditional forcing number.
+In other words, both functions agree on the intersection of their domains, i.e. the set of all perfect matchings of $G$.

-Then, we further study the fractional forcing number as a real valued function defined over the set of fractional perfect matchings of the underlying graph $G$.
-Our results are best explained in the geometric language.
+Then, we further study the fractional forcing number as a real-valued function defined over the set of fractional perfect matchings of the underlying graph $G$.
+Our results are best explained in geometric language.
 In this view, every Euclidian perfect matching corresponds to a point in an appropriate space.
 The forcing number will correspond to an integral valued function over the set of these points.

 In the bipartite graphs, fractional perfect matching can be viewed as a point in the convex hull of the perfect matching points, and the fractional forcing number is a function extension of the forcing number over the entire convex hull.
-In section \ref{sec2.1}, we define the notion of fractional matching polytope of a graph in general.
+In section \ref{sec2.1}, we define the notion of the fractional matching polytope of a graph in general.

-Our main result is that fractional forcing number is a convex and continuous function on its domain.
+Our main results are Theorem \ref{cont} and Theorem \ref{Thmain2} in which we prove that the fractional forcing number is a concave and continuous function on its domain.
 This result has interesting consequences which can be translated to the discrete world of integral perfect matchings and their forcing numbers.
-In particular, for the class of edge and vertex-transitive graphs, we describe the point for which the fractional forcing number is maximized.
+In particular, for the class of regular edge-transitive graphs, we describe the point for which the fractional forcing number is maximized.
 This can be used to obtain an upper bound for the maximum forcing number of those graphs.
 As an example, we derive the first non-trivial upper bound for the maximum forcing number of hypercube graphs.